Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Preliminaries on the Boltzmann collision operator

 The term $J$ is done in the first step of the proof, it corresponds to the term $I_2$ replacing~$h$ by $g$, we thus have

 In order to deal with the term $I$, we denote $G:=gm$.
 We also recall that

 and we introduce the notations

 The two previous kernels correspond respectively to grazing collisions and non grazing collisions (which encodes the cut-off part of the operator).
 We also denote $Q_\delta$ (resp. $Q_\delta^c$) the operator associated with the kernel $B_\delta$ (resp. $B_\delta^c$).
+Note that this splitting of the collision kernel will be used in Section~\ref{sec:lin}.
 We have for $G=gm$:

 We start by dealing with the cut-off part:

 Using that $b_\delta^c(\cos \theta) \le C_\delta$ on $\Sp^2$ and $|v-v_*|^\gamma \lesssim |v'-v_*|^\gamma$, we get

 The first term is directly bounded from above by $\|f\|_{L^1_v(\la v \ra^\gamma)} \|G\|^2_{L^2_v(\la v \ra^{\gamma/2})}$ and for the second one, we use the regular change of variable $v \to v'$ explained in the proof of (i).
 We thus get